Skip to content

 Step 4: Come to Germany

-Important: it’s mandatory for all applicants to have health care coverage before entering Germany.
+Important: it’s mandatory for all applicants to have healthcare coverage before entering Germany.

 Step 5: Make an appointment to apply for residence permit